google/exposure-notifications-server/terraform/README.md

 ### Changing Regions

-To enable deployment flexibility, the target region for the different resource types are exposed as terraform variables in `vars.tf`.
+The target cloud region for each resource types are exposed as Terraform variables in `vars.tf`.
 Each region or location variable may be changed, however, they are not necessarily independent.
 The comments for each variable make a note of required dependencies and also link to the associated docs page listing the valid values.

-Note that, not all resources used by this project are currently available in all regions, but bringing up infrastructure in different regions needs careful consideration as geographic location of resources does impact service performance.
+Note that not all resources used by this project are currently available in all regions, but bringing up infrastructure in different regions needs careful consideration as geographic location of resources does impact service performance.

-Changing the deployment region can be accomplished by setting the new value on the command line, in the same way as other variables are set in the examples above.
-However, every call to `terraform apply` must use the same values, or else terraform will attempt to move the resource from its original deployment location to the default location; this is not always possible and may result in an error.